-Making my way through the gym bleachers, I spotted no female classmate was present in class and the moment I joined the group, our instructor, twitching his eyebrows, asked, “Miss, dito ka ba talaga?
+I spotted no girl classmate was present and joining the group, our instructor, twitching his eyebrows, asked, “Miss, dito ka ba talaga?
 Naliligaw ka ata?”
-Shocked and a bit embarrassed, I answered, “Opo.
-Eto yung naka-input na class code sa reg. form ko.
-Bakit po ba?” then, handed my registration form to him.
-He was surprised and looked at me.
+Surprised and a bit embarrassed, “Opo.
+Eto yung naka-input na class code sa reg form ko.
+Bakit po ba?” then handed my registration form to him.
+Shookt din siya.

-I could clearly see on his eyes that there was something wrong.
-He grinned, “Male PE class kasi ‘to.
+I could clearly see on his eyes that there’s something wrong.
+“Male PE class kasi ‘to.
 Dapat magpalipat ka kasi mahirap ipapagawa ko sa mga boys.”
-I sat back and noticed all my classmates were staring at me and came to realize that they were all MALES.
-My day was completely ruined.
-I even regarded it as a twist of fate.
-Terrible twist of fate.
+I sat back and noticed everyone blankly stared at me.

-Right after our class, I immediately proceeded to the Dean’s office and reported my case (as if it was very serious).
-The student assistant explained that there’s such case like this and assured that I wasn’t the only female in the class.
-I just have to wait for the other girls to come on next meeting.
-And that’s what I patiently did.
+I went to the Dean’s office to report my case (as if it’s very serious).
+I was told that there’s such case like this and reassured that I wasn’t the only girl in class.
+I just have to wait for others on next meeting.
 WAIT.

-I was supposed to stay at home the day before our practical test but we had to meet for a group’s practice.
-I was surprised they came on time and carefully listened to whatever instructions I gave.
-We even tend to laugh at each other’s mistake.
-During the practical exam, our group performed first.
-All I heard was my classmates’ cheer for me and it’s nice to see those genuine smiles painted on their faces.
-We performed aerobic routines with the tune of “Macho” by Parokya ni Edgar.
+On our first group practice, I was happy they came on time and carefully listened to every instruction.
+We even tend to laugh at each other’s mistake as we rehearsed the routines.
+Everyone cheered for me during the exam and it’s nice to see those genuine smiles.
+We performed aerobic routines to the tune of “Macho” by Parokya ni Edgar.
 I did push-ups and all.
 The outcome was pretty good.
-We scored 80/100 and our instructor just commented, “Wrong choice of music.”
-LOL.
-I was enjoying their company and they treated me as if I’m their younger sister.
+We scored 80/100 with our instructor’s remark, “Wrong choice of music.”
+Haha!

-Our meetings were always filled with hilarious laughter from jokes and funny antics as well as envious looks from girls on other classes.
-On our midterm practical test, we only had two-hour practice before the actual performance.
-We just did our own thing and messed up everything.
-We got a bad grade but just laughed our heads off and jokingly cursed our instructor.
+Every session was filled with asaran and funny antics as well as envious looks (I think) of girls from other classes.
+On our midterm practical test, we only had two-hour practice before the performance.
+We just did our own thing and totally messed up!
+We got a bad grade but just laughed our heads off and made fun of everything.

-My mom was right.
+Mom was right.
 Guys are great companions.
 They honestly tell you if you look so messed up.
 They are born gentlemen.
-They’re good listeners and take every gossip without suspicious judgments.
-Yes, they’re sort of gossipers, too, in a good way.
-They handle things just right and know how to turn a miserable day into a fine one.
+They are good listeners.
+They handle things in chill manner.
+They know how to turn a miserable day into a happy one.